gaultier/kotlin-rs/README.md

 ## Status

 Pre-pre alpha.
 Do not use yet.
-Only a small subset of the language is supported (basically everything except classes, generics, and using stuff outside the current file), and there are likely bugs.
+Only a small subset of the language is supported (basically only expressions, statements and functions, and we only consider the current file when compiling.
+No classes, no generics), and there are likely bugs.

 Some full-fledged examples compile though, see the `e2e` directory or the tests.